Panzerschrek/U-00DC-Sprache-site/_posts/2023-11-30-async-functions.md

 Inlining may increase code size if async functions contain a lot of code that does something non-trivial rather than calling other async and non-async functons.

 But it seems like benefits are greater than disadvantages.
-Especially it works great for cases, where an async function contains just single "await" call to another async function with some args preparation and result processing.
+Especially it works great for cases, where an async function contains just single `await` call to another async function with some args preparation and result processing.
-Another common case - with several sequential "await" calls, also works good.
+Another common case - with several sequential `await` calls, also works good.

 An example of inlining: